jameshughes89/cs2XX-ComputerArchitecture/site/assignments/assignment-3/assignment-3.rst

     * Data can be moved between 8 different sources/destinations

         * Seven 8 bit registers
-        * The circuit will also have the ability to read/write from input/output
+        * The circuit will also have the ability to read/write from data in/out

             * The source may be data in, or the destination may be data out

-    * This circuit will have one 8 bit output
+    * This circuit will have one 8 bit output serving as data out
-    * This circuit will have a total of 7 inputs
+    * This circuit will have a total of 8 inputs

+        * A clock input
-        * One 8 bit input serving as the data input
+        * One 8 bit input serving as the data in
         * Three bits specifying the source

             * Registers 0 -- 6 are referred to by their corresponding bit patterns